 - Be prepared to manage several requests for information from customers in the EEA

-- Follow closely the EUC, EDPB and the ICO’s guidelines going forward (and stay updated through the newsletter)
+- Follow closely the EUC, EDPB and the ICO’s guidelines going forward

 - Joint Press Statement from the European Commission and the US on a new Trans-Atlantic Data Privacy Framework, the EUC Fact sheet and the White House Fact sheet (25 March 2022)